Which Reasoning Trajectories Teach Students to Reason Better? A Simple Metric of Informative Alignment: The Need for Student-Specific Data

 \section{The Need for Student-Specific Data}

-To understand which types of reasoning trajectories most effectively improve student models after SFT, we conduct a comprehensive large-scale study involving five widely adopted student models and eleven diverse reasoning-oriented teacher models, yielding 55 teacher–student pairings.
+To understand which types of reasoning trajectories most effectively improve student models after SFT, we conduct a comprehensive large-scale study involving five widely adopted student models and eleven diverse reasoning-oriented teacher models, yielding 55 teacher-student pairings.
 We perform SFT experiments for each of these pairs.